Martial Blade Concepts with Founder Michael Janich

 June 23rd and 24th.
 Saturday noon – 6 pm.
 Sunday 11 – 5.

-This is the fantastic opportunity to train with the Head Instructor and founder of Martial Blade Concepts, Michael Janich.
-He will be doing a two day seminar on his MBC edged-weapon system.
-Including Counter-Blade Concepts (CBC—unarmed defenses against knives).
-Damithurts Silat empty-hand and gun work and tactics.
-Mr. Janich will give you the ability to immediately and decisively stop any assailant!
+This is a fantastic opportunity to train with the Head Instructor and founder of Martial Blade Concepts (MBC), Michael Janich.
+This intensive two-day seminar will include instruction in the MBC edged-weapon system (one of the only knife-based systems specifically geared toward small, Chicago-legal folding knives), Counter-Blade Concepts (CBC—unarmed defenses against knives), elements of his Damithurt Silat empty-hand system, and the integration of these skills into close-quarters handgun tactics.
+All these skills are designed to give you the ability to immediately and decisively stop any assailant!

 Cost: Pre-pay cost $200 until before May 15th. $250 after.

 About the Instructor